Inmarsat: Acquisition by Viasat

-On 8 November 2021, a $7.3bn deal was announced between Inmarsat's owners, led by Apax and Warburg Pincus, and Viasat in which Viasat would purchase Inmarsat for $850m in cash, issuing approximately 46 million shares of Viasat stock and taking on $3.4bn in debt.
+On 8 November 2021 a $7.3bn deal was announced between Inmarsat's owners, led by Apax and Warburg Pincus, and Viasat in which Viasat would purchase Inmarsat for $850m in cash, issuing approximately 46 million shares of Viasat stock and taking on $3.4bn in debt.
 Viasat has promised to honour a pledge made by the previous owners, when it was taken private in 2019, that Inmarsat would remain a UK-based company, and for other planned investments.

 Provisional approval for the merger was given by the UK's Competition and Markets Authority in March 2023 with 25 May 2023 set as the date for a formal decision.
-On 31 May 2023, the acquisition was closed.
+The acquisition closed on 31 May 2023.

 Operations

 The Inmarsat head office is at Old Street Roundabout in the London Borough of Islington.
 Aside from its commercial services, Inmarsat provides Global Maritime Distress and Safety System (GMDSS) to ships and aircraft at no charge, as a public service.

 Services include traditional voice calls, low-level data tracking systems, and high-speed Internet and other data services as well as distress and safety services.
-The Broadband Global Area Network (BGAN) network provides General Packet Radio Service (GPRS) - type services at up to 800 kbit/s at a latency of 900-1100 ms via an Internet Protocol (IP) satellite modem the size of a notebook computer, while the Global Xpress network offers up to 50 Mbit/s at a latency of 700 ms via antennas as small as 60 cm.
+The Broadband Global Area Network (BGAN) network provides General Packet Radio Service (GPRS) – type services at up to 800 kbit/s at a latency of 900–1100 ms via an Internet Protocol (IP) satellite modem the size of a notebook computer, while the Global Xpress network offers up to 50 Mbit/s at a latency of 700 ms via antennas as small as 60 cm.
 Other services provide mobile Integrated Services Digital Network (ISDN) services used by the media for live reporting on world events via videophone, and inflight Internet access via the European Aviation Network.

 The price of a call via Inmarsat has now dropped to a level where they are comparable to, and in many cases lower than, international roaming costs, or hotel phone calls.
 Voice call charges are the same for any location in the world where the service is used.
 Tariffs for calls to Inmarsat country codes vary, depending on the country in which they are placed.
 Inmarsat primarily uses country code 870 (see below).
 Newer Inmarsat services use an IP technology that features an always-on capability where the users are only charged for the amount of data they send and receive, rather than the length of time they are connected.
 In addition to its own satellites, Inmarsat has a collaboration agreement with ACeS regarding handheld voice services.